7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Adding vest weights to the exercise takes everything up a notch.

-Weighted vests require more body strength to push up off your leg, more balance to stay upright when going down low, and more endurance to raise and lower yourself in and out of the lunge.
+Weighted vests, such as a high quality weighted vest, require more body strength to push up off your leg, more balance to stay upright when going down low, and more endurance to raise and lower yourself in and out of the lunge.

 Hiking Or Running